hierarchy-orbit/phoenix-tokenization/README.md

 <h3>Description</h3>

-This is a set of Ethereum Smart Contracts which work on top of Phoenix Snowflake.
-They allow a validated Snowflake address to create standardized Security Tokens that can be issued, bought and sold, validated, transferred, paid as dividends, and destroyed.
+This is a set of Ethereum Smart Contracts which work on top of Phoenix PhoenixIdentity.
+They allow a validated PhoenixIdentity address to create standardized Security Tokens that can be issued, bought and sold, validated, transferred, paid as dividends, and destroyed.